capo2912/Recieve-a-Fortnite-dance/README.md

-# Relieve a Fortnite Dance - $FORT
+# Recieve a Fortnite Dance - $FORT

 This is a sample web project that generates a random Fortnite dance for each user.
 It's meant to demonstrate how you can integrate fun animations and a "crypto" concept on a GitHub-hosted page.